PostgREST/postgrest/nix/UPGRADE.md

-You'll need to set the `CACHIX_SIGNING_KEY` before proceeding, e.g. by creating a file containing `export CACHIX_SIGNING_KEY=...` and sourcing that file, which avoids having the secret in you shell history.
+You'll need to set the `CACHIX_SIGNING_KEY` before proceeding, e.g. by creating a file containing `export CACHIX_SIGNING_KEY=...` and sourcing that file, which avoids having the secret in your shell history.

 To push all new artifacts to Cachix, run: